Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the Carrousel du Louvre| ©Zoran M.

 The Carrousel is also architecturally impressive: the lower section of the famous glass Pyramide du Louvre (Louvre Pyramid), designed by Chinese architect I.M.
 Pei, is visible from the mall.
+In addition, the Carrousel du Louvre includes a large exhibition space where major annual events, such as the Paris photo exhibition, are held.

-What to buy at the Louvre shopping mall
+What to buy in the Louvre store

 Apple Store at the Carrousel du Louvre| ©Lorenzo Viola